 Detailed Description of the Collection

 Diaries kept by missionaries in the field as documentaries of their daily work.
-Includes: Five diaries of Reverend Samual Kirkland, missionary sponsored by the Society in Scotland and Corporation of Harvard College to the Oneida Indians and Others of the Six Nations, June, 1787-October, 1791; two journals of John Sergeant with the Oneida in Massachusetts, 1791; and an extract from a journal of John Strickland in Hancock and Washington counties, Maine, 1796; Also included are William Maclean's journal during his time in Cambden, Maine and the surrounding areas, 1800; two journals of John Sawyer in Brewer and Bangor, Maine, 1828-1832; and one long report of Reverend George F. Kenngott from his travels out west July-August, 1910.
-The latter's report includes typewritten documentation of his visits to missions as well as photos of the missions and their inhabitants.
+Includes: Five diaries of Reverend Samuel Kirkland, missionary sponsored by the Society in Scotland and Corporation of Harvard College to the Oneida Indians and Others of the Six Nations, June 1787-October 1791; two journals of John Sergeant with the Oneida in Massachusetts, 1791; and an extract from a journal of John Strickland in Hancock and Washington counties, Maine, 1796; Also included are William Maclean's journal during his time in Cambden, Maine and the surrounding areas, 1800; two journals of John Sawyer in Brewer and Bangor, Maine, 1828-1832; and one long report of Reverend George F. Kenngott from his travels out west, July-August 1910.
+The latter's report includes typewritten documentation of his visits to missions, as well as photographs of the missions and their inhabitants.

 There is some overlapping of subject and style between these personal letters and the missionary diaries from the 1787-1832 period, as well as some brief diaries included in the general correspondence.
 There is documentation of daily activities, i.e. preaching, performing baptisms, description of lifestyle and prevalence of health problems.
 However, there is a dearth of description concerning the Indian point of view.
 More of that aspect may be located in the journals or diaries.

-Around the mid-1840s the correspondence becomes more business oriented and of a less personal nature.
-The missionary correspondence is more sparse and focuses more on requests for payment of salary and of need of resources for the missions, rather than descriptions of their lives among the Indians.
+Around the mid-1840s, the correspondence becomes more business-oriented and of a less personal nature.
+The missionary correspondence is more sparse and focuses more on requests for payment of salary and the need of resources for the missions, rather than descriptions of their lives among the Indians.
 Correspondence from Abraham Plumer, missionary at Damariscotta and other parts of Maine, provides good insight into the thoughts of a Society missionary.

 All missionaries and organizations receiving appropriations from the Society write detailed annual reports of how the money is spent and the progress being made propagating the gospel.
 Particularly significant among these correspondents is Booker T. Washington, president of Tuskegee Normal School.
-His letters are numerous and lengthy descriptions of this type of agricultural university for blacks in the 1890's and early twentieth century.
+His letters are numerous and lengthy descriptions of this type of agricultural university for blacks in the 1890s and early 20th century.